Local Financing Efforts

-How can we sustainably fund child and youth services and supports that close opportunity gaps?
+How can we sustainably fund child and youth services that close opportunity gaps?
 What does comprehensive strategic financing take?
-The Children’s Funding Project classifies its approach into four policy levers - Find, Align, Generate, and Evaluate - that leaders can pull to improve financing for children and youth in their locality.
+The Children’s Funding Project classifies its approach into four policy levers - Find, Align, Generate, and Activate - that leaders can pull to improve financing for children and youth in their locality.

 Does your community have a clear picture of its full set of investments in children and youth?

 Pulling the ‘Find’ lever involves developing the capacity to rigorously identify, track, analyze and forecast funding sources and needs.
 The main ‘Find’ activities are: creating a children’s budget or fiscal map from a child-centered (not department-centered perspective), which involves data collection, visualization and analysis; and convening budget holders for conversations about shared outcomes, target populations and priority services and programs.

 How do we make policy decisions that encourage the most efficient and effective use of the funding we already have?

 To pull the ‘Align’ lever, localities must identify barriers to efficient and effective use of funding and create solutions.
 This often necessitates convening a diverse group of budget holders, policymakers and funding recipients to determine where barriers to alignment and flexibility exist and how policy changes can impact those barriers.
 Current use of funding must be examined for opportunities to blend, braid, and seek waivers within funding streams, and budget holders must make tough strategic adjustments in how funding is allocated, managed and accounted for within and across agencies.

 We have big gaps in our federal, state and private funding, how do we generate new local resources?